stoddabr/chairbot_server/README.md

 This package is the ros package for teleoperating multiple chairbots via one central machine.
 This package acts as the ros master and can connect to joysticks to control multiple chairbots.
-It uses fiducials on the chairs along with anchor fiducials to localize robots
+It uses fiducials on the chairs to sense their locations.

+# Features

+## Current
+  - Support for various screen sizes (including mobile via localhost)
+  - Controllable via a joystick
+  - Can control one or multiple chairbots
+  - Fiducial tracking via webcam
+  - Records chairbot location

+## Planned
+  - Collision avoidance
+  - Arrangement memory and recall

 # Quickstart